octomix/josson/README.md

 - _Left Concatenate_ `<+<`

   Concatenate right into left.
 Works on two objects or two arrays.
+  If one is object and the other is array, the object will be put into an array before manipulation.

       "leftQuery <+< rightQuery"

 - _Right Concatenate_ `>+>`

   Concatenate left into right.
 Works on two objects or two arrays.
+  If one is object and the other is array, the object will be put into an array before manipulation.

       "leftQuery >+> rightQuery"

 - _Subtract Right From Left_ `<-<`

   Set of elements in the left set that are not in the right set.
 Works on two objects or two arrays.
+  If one is object and the other is array, the object will be put into an array before manipulation.

       "leftQuery <-< rightQuery"

 - _Subtract Left From Right_ `>->`

   Set of elements in the right set that are not in the left set.
 Works on two objects or two arrays.
+  If one is object and the other is array, the object will be put into an array before manipulation.

       "leftQuery >-> rightQuery"